 As a bodybuilder and someone who struggled with chronic weight training muscle injury pain and tendonitis many years, Nurudeen realized the information available to gym-goers and weight lifters on how to fix and prevent tendonitis pain affecting their exercise routine was fragmented, incomplete and often simply inaccurate.

-Nurudeen created the TitaniumPhysique Program to help anyone who does weight lifting or strength training but struggle with muscle pain or tendonitis pain during exercise.
+Nurudeen created TitaniumPhysique to help anyone who does weight lifting or strength training but struggle with muscle injury pain or tendonitis pain during exercise.

 Use this guide to develop easy and effective practices that quickly bring relief to your workout routine.